-The tTable 2.9 provides a series of options for Generators to assist in developing compliance programs.
+Table 2.9 provides a series of options for generators to assist in developing compliance programs.
 It is not a prescriptive list of tests and methodologies to demonstrate compliance.
-The template has been designed on the basis that it is one of a number of resources that should be consulted in implementing and modifying a Generator's overall compliance management process.
+The template has been designed on the basis that it is one of a number of resources that should be consulted in implementing and modifying a generator's overall compliance management process.

 The template is not designed to take the place of alternative advice.
-Generators should consider the tencompliance principles, set out in Chapter 1 of this document, most of which illustrate that Generators will need to exercise judgement in how best to apply the template to meet their compliance requirements.
+Generators should consider the ten principles set out in Chapter 1 of this document, most of which illustrate that generators will need to exercise judgement in how best to apply the template to meet their compliance requirements.

-2.3 Pre-existing compliance
+2.23 Pre-existing compliance

-The table is designed on the assumption that any analysis undertaken at the time of connection and subsequent commissioning tests conducted by the Generator have established the plant's compliance with its performance standards. -This is also assumed for older plant that were connected in accordance with older versions of the Rules or Code. -As a result, a Generator's connection agreements for older plant may, in some cases, specify the testing and monitoring requirementsis, which may be in some cases, based on the need to maintain compliance with older versions of the Rules or Code that applied at the time when such connection agreements were established.
+The table is designed on the assumption that any analysis undertaken at the time of connection and subsequent commissioning tests conducted by the Generator have established the plant's compliance with its performance standards.
+This is also assumed for older plant that were connected in accordance with older versions of the Rules or Code.
+As a result, the testing and monitoring is, in some cases, based on the need to maintain compliance.

-2.4 Power system security
+2.34 Power system security

-The AEMO power system security responsibilities are provided under clause 4.3.1 of the Rules. -The Generator needs to take care that its compliance testing regime does not jeopardise power system security. -Otherwise, under clause 4.8.1 of the Rules, the Generator must promptly advise AEMO or a relevant System Operator at the time that the Generator becomes aware, of any circumstance which could be expected to adversely affect the secure operation of the power system or any equipment owned or under the control of the Generator or a network service provider (NSP). -Nothing in the table seeks to override these responsibilities and all testing should be devised and undertaken recognising the need to maintain power system security.
+The AEMO power system security responsibilities are provided under clause 4.3.1 of the Rules.
+The Generator needs to take care that its compliance testing regime does not jeopardise power system security.
+Otherwise, under clause 4.8.1 of the Rules, the Generator must promptly advise AEMO or a relevant System Operator at the time that the Generator becomes aware, of any circumstance which could be expected to adversely affect the secure operation of the power system or any equipment owned or under the control of the Generator or a NSP.
+Nothing in the table seeks to override these responsibilities and all testing should be devised and undertaken recognising the need to maintain power system security.

-2.5 Performance standards
+2.45 Performance standards

-The Panel has sought to take into account all the relevant versions of the performance standards that may apply to a particular Generator. -However, Generators should be aware in developing their compliance programs that the particular requirements under a performance standard may have changed over time.
-There may also have been changes in the version of the Rules-and-Code, clause numbering and title in some places. -At the time that this template was last updated, version 6949 of the Rules was the latest version. -Reference to version 6949 of the Rules in the table should be taken to mean the latest version of the Rules unless there have been changes to the particular provision in the table. -Until the template is next updated, Generators should base their compliance programs in regard to any such matters on other information in the template, the application of their management program and good electricity industry practice.
+The Panel has sought to take into account all the relevant versions of the performance standards that may apply to a particular Generator.
+However, Generators should be aware in developing their compliance programs that the particular requirements under a performance standard may have changed over time.
+There may also have been changes in the version of the Rules and Code, clause numbering and title in some places.
+At the time that this template was writtenlast updated, version 4930 of the Rules was the latest version.
+Reference to version 4930 of the Rules in the table should be taken to mean the latest version of the Rules unless there have been changes to the particular provision in the table.
+Until the template is updated, Generators should base their compliance programs in regard to any such matters on other information in the template, the application of their management program and good electricity industry practice.

-2.6 Compliance methods
+2.56 Compliance methods

 The table lists a number of different compliance methods for the applicable performance standards.
 These different methods can be selected by the Generator to suit its specific plant characteristics.
-The method or methods on which a particular plant's compliance program is based should be selected within the broader compliance management framework of the Generator, and should include consideration of all relevant factors including:
+The method or methods on which a particular plant's compliance program is based should be selected within the broader compliance management framework of the Generator and should include consideration of all relevant factors including:

-- the technology of the plant, including whether its performance is likely to drift or degrade over a particular timeframe; - experience with the particular generation technology, including manufacturer's advice; - the connection point arrangement; and - an assessment of the risk and costs of different testing methods, including consideration of the relative size of the plant.
+- the technology of the plant including whether its performance is likely to drift or degrade over a particular timeframe; - experience with the particular generation technology including manufacturer's advice; - the connection point arrangement; and - an assessment of the risk and costs of different testing methods including consideration of the relative size of the plant.

-2.7 Frequency of tests
+2.67 Frequency of tests